Evaluation of binomial double sums involving absolute values: Introduction

 (and a few simpler {\it single} sums).
-See the proofs of Theorems~\ref{thm:2} and \ref{thm:3} in Section~\ref{sec:Gl} and Remark~\ref{rem:1}(1).
-We furthermore show (see the proof of Proposition~\ref{prop:0} in Section~\ref{sec:main}, which may be considered as the actual main result of the present paper) that for the evaluation of double sums of the form \eqref{eq:sum2} it suffices to evaluate four {\it fundamental\/} double sums, given in Lemmas~\ref{lem:10}--\ref{lem:22} in Section~\ref{sec:fund}.
+See the proofs of Theorems~\ref{thm:2}--\ref{thm:3B} in Section~\ref{sec:Gl} and Remark~\ref{rem:1}(1).
+We furthermore show (see the proofs of Propositions~\ref{prop:0} and \ref{Prop:0} in Section~\ref{sec:main}, which may be considered as the actual main result of the present paper) that for the evaluation of double sums of the form \eqref{eq:sum2} it suffices to evaluate four {\it fundamental\/} double sums, given in Lemmas~\ref{lem:10}--\ref{lem:22} in Section~\ref{sec:fund}.
+While Lemmas~\ref{lem:20}--\ref{lem:22} are relatively easy to prove by telescoping arguments (see the proofs in Section~\ref{sec:fund}), the proof of Lemma~\ref{lem:10} is more challenging.
 We provide two different proofs, one using computer algebra, and one using complex contour integrals.
 We believe that both proofs are of intrinsic interest.
 The algorithmic proof is described in Section~\ref{sec:Sigma}.
 There, we explain that the computer algebra package {\tt Sigma} can be used in a completely automatic fashion to evaluate double sums of the form \eqref{eq:sum2}.
 In particular, the reader can see how we empirically discovered our main results in Sections~\ref{sec:main} and \ref{sec:Gl}.
 The second proof, based on the power of complex integration, is explained in Section~\ref{sec:aux}.